Skip to content

 # Blockchain service will insert the correct genesis block for your selected network

-docker compose up -d aerospike postgres kafka-shared blockchain
+docker compose up -d aerospike postgres kafka-shared

 # Wait to make sure genesis block gets inserted